wunderio/wp-project/README.md

 ## Prequisites

-You need to have Lando](https://lando.dev/) installed before creating a project.
+You need to have [Lando](https://lando.dev/) installed before creating a project.

 ## Getting started

 Just use `lando start` to initialize the project.

 The project automatically clones the latest version of the Bedrock boilerplate and adds Wunder-specific additions to it.
-The script also asks for some additional information like the wanted local domain name etc. during the creation.